Prompt Injection Attacks: Examples, Techniques, and Defence

 Pre-commit/PR checks: Run Promptfoo with a small set of critical test cases.
 Does a system prompt change introduce basic injection vulnerabilities?
 This should complete in seconds.

 Nightly builds: Run Garak against your staging environment with broad probe coverage.
-Check for regressions and newly introduced vulnerabilities.
 Budget 30-60 minutes.

 Periodic deep testing: Use PyRIT for custom, multi-turn attack scenarios that match your specific application's risk profile.
-This is where you simulate sophisticated attackers, not just script kiddies.
+This is where you simulate sophisticated attackers.

 Frequently Asked Questions